kframework/X86-64-semantics/x86-semantics/docs/reports/planeer.md

   - Talk about the manually written K formulas.
   - vpbroadcastb_ymm_xmm simplification helps in getting rid of uifs ... talk about the simplificatiom lemma
 - Checklist
-  - Cupport mutiple output instruction with same registers
+  - Support mutiple output instruction with same registers
   - Implement "schedule insutcructions"
   - Fix af
     - Create a chart of how many are tested.
 Whats is the reason for not getting tested (undef).
 How many fails?